moutabreath/command_automator/Readme.md

 This software is used for two things:
 1. A general purpose script runner.
 This is used to run various scripts.
 2. An LLM Tab that can mimic a client for LLM.
-It acts as an agent for Gemini and sends requests to it, just like you would, for exapmle, windows CoPilot.
+It acts as an agent for Gemini and sends requests to it, just like you would, for exapmle, gemini, or chatGPT.
    With this, you can also create a tailored resume and cover letter specific to a given job description.
+3. Search jobs from the internet.

 Script Manager: